eight04/vpip/README.rst

 Features
 --------

 * Install packages to isolated global virtual environments.

-Install multiple CLI utilities without conflict with each other.
+  - Executables are linked to the Python Scripts folder so you can still use the CLI without activating the venv.

-* Install packages to a local virtual environment. ``requirements.txt`` and ``setup.cfg`` are updated automatically.
+* Install packages to a local virtual environment.

+  - ``requirements.txt`` and ``setup.cfg`` are updated automatically.

-* Easily run commands in the local virtual environment.
+* Run commands in the local virtual environment.
-* Development dependencies are pinned and production dependencies are saved as a compatible range.
 * No lock file.

 Installation